 China junipers can be styled throughout the year.
 The new shoots are usually plucked.
 If dandruff junipers are reduced too much in one step, needle-like foliage is increasingly formed.
 This bonsai tree species can be wired all year round.

-- Juniper Bonsai - Pictures from the Botanical Garden Shanghai
+Juniper Bonsai in the Botanical Garden of Shanghai

 Juniperus bonsai in different japanese export bonsai nurseries

 Frequently asked questions

 My juniper bonsai gets prickly needles.
 What should I do ?